Ukraine war: Russia air strikes target more power facilities

 There have been blackouts in Khmelnytskyi, further west.
 Air strikes and power disruptions are also being reported from Odesa in the south to Rivne and Lutsk in the north-west.

-The Ukrainian energy distribution company said it would limit electricity supply in several regions, including Kyiv.
+The national electricity operator, Ukrenergo, said it would limit supply in several regions, including Kyiv.
+Saturday's strikes may have caused more damage than intense bombardment earlier this month, it added.

 The government introduced restrictions on the use of power for the first time on Thursday.